dgdgomez/lvCICD_PredefinedCommandLineOperations/README.md

       https://github.com/actions/runner/releases/latest
     </p>

+<p>For more information about how to Adding self-hosted runners, see this <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners" title="Adding self-hosted runners">help topic</a>.</p>

 <h4>Configure and Run the GitHub Actions Runner on Windows</h4>
   <p />
   <!--1.--><p>&#x2776 Create a folder of the Windows under the drive root (e.g. "C:\actions-runner")</p>